Skip to content

 npm run build

 Another command from the previous npm scripts called preview can be used to run the production-ready build on your local machine for testing purposes.
 In order to make it work, you have to execute npm run build before running npm run preview.
 Essentially npm run dev and npm run preview (after npm run build) should give the identical output in the browser.
-However, the former is not optimized by a build for production and should exclusively be used for the local development of the application.
+However, the former is not optimized for production and should exclusively be used for the local development of the application.

 Exercises: